 The International Research Grants Program (IRGP) awards grants to scientists with novel “high risk/high reward” proposals, allowing them to test the feasibility of their ideas, while generating the critical preliminary data that will lead to future funding from major institutions such as the National Institutes of Health.
-In the current fiscal year, PDF is supporting the work of five Parkinson’s research scientists with $825,000.
+In the current fiscal year, PDF is supporting the work of several Parkinson’s scientists with $742,500.

 Dance for Parkinson's: Funding Innovative Research that is Unlikely to Secure Funding Through More Traditional Sources